jMetal/jMetalPy/README.md

 jMetalPy includes features for parallel and distributed computing based on [pySpark](https://spark.apache.org/docs/latest/api/python/index.html) and [Dask](https://dask.org/).

-These (extra) dependencies are automatically installed when running `pip`:
+These (extra) dependencies are *not* automatically installed when running `pip`, which only comprises the core functionality of the framework (enough for most users):

 ```console
 pip install jmetalpy
 ```

-But you can also install the core functionality of the framework (which is often enough for most users):
+This is the equivalent of running:

 ```console
 pip install "jmetalpy[core]"